 - Build the discard pile.

-- Game beings and players being melding cards, with teams attempting to build as many canastas as possible.
+- Game begins and players begin melding cards, with teams attempting to build as many canastas as possible.

 - Whichever team has the most points, wins!